 The Kim Center for Social Balance is spearheading the Gender Equity Collaborative to reinvigorate America’s gender equity movement, and transform our workplaces into environments where women’s voices are heard and valued.

-The Challenge: Gender Equity Takes Hard Work
+Why Do We Need the Collaborative?
+Gender Equity Takes Hard Work

 For decades, researchers have shown that businesses and societies increase in prosperity when they promote women’s success to the same extent as men’s.
 Yet women are consistently given lower status than men in most U.S. industries.